Features

 Review of the RMPs for drug shortage avoidance should occur both on a periodic and event-driven basis.
 The ISPE Q9(R1) team supports a risk-based approach for determining the frequency of the risk review, considering priority factors such as patient needs, regulatory requirements, and business and operational considerations.
 Events that could trigger a reassessment and revision of the RMP for drug availability include but may not be limited to an actual shortage or near-miss event, change in supplier, unfavorable internal audit or health authority inspection, natural disasters, and geopolitical events.

 As shown in Figure 1, risk review could lead to a modification of the risk assessment or risk control steps.
 The information generated during the risk management activities includes important knowledge that can be useful for future decision-making and to support the risk review process.
-Knowledge management and quality risk management work together as enablers of the pharmaceutical quality system, as described in ICH Q10.19 19
+Knowledge management and quality risk management work together as enablers of the pharmaceutical quality system, as described in ICH Q10.19, 19

 Conclusion